AndyFang5946/Website-Blocker-Chrome-Extension/README.md

-Here is the complete project documentation formatted in Markdown.
-You can copy and paste this directly into a file named README.md in your project folder.

 🛑 Pro Site Blocker
 A robust Chrome Extension designed to eliminate distractions by preventing access to specific websites.
 This project uses a Hybrid Detection Engine to ensure blocking is instant, reliable, and bypass-resistant.